imixs/imixs-workflow/src/site/markdown/engine/luceneservice.md

 The property 'lucene.indexFieldListNoAnalyze' defines a comma separated list of fields which will be added as keyword  fields into the lucene index.
 The content of this fields will not be analyzed.
 So a exact phrase search is possible here.

-###MatchingType
-The optional property 'lucene.matchingType' defines a regular expression the type value of a workitem should match.
-It not the workitem will not be added into the index.

-###MatchingProcessID
-The optional property 'lucene.matchingProcessID' defines a regular expression the $processID of a workitem should match.
-It not the workitem will not be added into the index.

-###DefaultOperator
-The optional property defaultOperator can be used to change the default operator to 'AND'.
-In default mode (OR_OPERATOR) terms without any modifiers are considered  optional: for example capital of Hungary is equal to capital OR of OR Hungary.